House Dems Seek Removal Of Trump Through New 25th Amendment Commission

 Yahoo News reports that Rep. Raskin says the future of America is not certain with Trump as president.

 “The question is, where are we going to be six months, 12 months, 18 months from now?
 The presidency is considered extremely stressful for people with the strongest mental health.
-We need to be prepare for all eventualities.”
+We need to be prepared for all eventualities.”

 Many of Donald Trump’s own voters have been questioning his mental health for some time.
 One recently tweeted after the Morning Joe firestorm, “President Trump: I voted for you but you must STOP with the crazy tweets, it’s hurting you more than you realize.
 You’re losing support!”